joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 }Vyp^TU^ZgC��΄
 ```

-This gives us some semantic names that we can try to search the binary for later:
+This gives us some strings we can search for in the binary later:

 - `DRM_VOUCHER`
 - `KINDLE_MAIN_BASE`